Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-client-constructor-transport-argument" %} allow users to pass in a `transport` keyword-only argument that allows the caller to specify a specific transport instance.
 The default value should be the [`RequestsTransport`](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.1.1/azure.core.pipeline.transport.html?highlight=transport#azure.core.pipeline.transport.RequestsTransport) for synchronous clients and the [`AioHttpTransport`](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.1.1/azure.core.pipeline.transport.html?highlight=transport#azure.core.pipeline.transport.AioHttpTransport) for async clients.

 {% include requirement/MUST id="python-client-connection-string" %} use a separate factory classmethod `from_connection_string` to create a client from a connection string (if the client supports connection strings).
 The `from_connection_string` factory method should take the same set of arguments (excluding information provided in the connection string) as the constructor.
-The constructor **must not** take a connection string, even if it means that using the `from_connection_string` is the only supported method to create an instance of the client.
+The constructor (`__init__` method) **must not** take a connection string, even if it means that using the `from_connection_string` is the only supported method to create an instance of the client.

 The method **should** parse the connection string and pass the values along with any additional keyword-only arguments except `credential` to the constructor.
 Only provide a `from_connection_string` factory method if the Azure portal exposes a connection string for your service.